M04m1n3/CTF-WRITEUPS/README.md

 # CTF-WRITEUPS
-some writeups for the challenges i solved in different ctfs
+sharing some writeups for ctf challs :)